Code of Conduct and Guidelines for Encouraged Behavior

 - Inappropriate physical contact or proximity;

-- Non-consensual sexual acts, including sex with an intoxicated person, as stipulated by Travis County law;
+- Non-consensual sexual acts, including sex with an intoxicated person, as stipulated by Essex County law;

 - Unwelcome sexual attention, whether verbal or physical.

 This harassment policy applies to both in-person and online activities.
+Note that the Safety Team may take into account any evidence of online harassment taking place in private or public places on social media, including locations outside of Living Games’ official forums.
 Participants asked to stop any harassing behavior are expected to comply immediately.
-Living Games volunteers and committee members are also subject to the anti-harassment policy.
+Living Games volunteers and team members are also subject to the anti-harassment policy.

-Please note that while Living Games’ commitment to fostering diversity aims to protect members of historically marginalized groups, the committee does not approve of blatant sexism or racism toward any group, including individuals from positions of historical power.
+The Living Games Safety Team is committed to fostering diversity and to protecting members of marginalized groups.
+However, the team does not approve of blatant sexism or racism toward any group, including individuals from positions of historical power.
 The goal of our conference is to foster good will and shared insights among all groups rather than alienating individuals from one another.
-While discussion of historically problematic and oppressive behaviors is acceptable, overly generalizing the perspectives of attendees or leveling individual accusations toward attendees based upon race, gender, and class are not appropriate.
+While discussion of historically problematic and oppressive behaviors is acceptable, overgeneralization of the perspectives of attendees or individual accusations toward attendees based upon race, gender, and class are not appropriate.

-The conference will provide members of the Safety Committee detailed instructions and training procedures in case of a violation or emergency.
+The conference will provide members of the Safety Team detailed instructions and training procedures in case of a violation or emergency based upon our Internal Procedures.
 Attendees can report harassment at any time:

-Before the event: If you are privy to information about harassment toward yourself or someone else by someone in the community at large, whether or not they plan openly to attend Living Games, please email us at email@example.com.
+Before the event: If you are privy to information about harassment as defined above toward yourself or someone else by someone in the community at large, whether or not they plan openly to attend Living Games, please email us at firstname.lastname@example.org.
 As registration is private, this information may prove important later.
 Please include as many details as possible, though you may choose to remove the identities of the alleged victims if a concern for retribution is present.
-These messages will remain confidential, known only to the members of the Living Games Safety Committee.
-Reports received about registered attendees before the event are subject to the same consequences as those received during the conference.
+These messages will remain confidential, known only to the members of the Living Games Core Safety Team.
+Reports received about registered attendees before the event may be subject to the same consequences as those received during the conference.

 During the event: If the Code of Conduct violation involves an attendee breaking the law, please call 911 or the local police immediately or request that a friend or a Living Games official do so on your behalf.
-We aim to set aside a private Relaxation Room on the main floor of the conference.
-Our goal is to have a member of the Safety Committee present in this room at all times during the hours of 9a.m. to 2a.m.
-If a violation of the Code of Conduct transpires, first seek out an individual with a Safety pin on their lanyard in the Relaxation Room, who will have detailed instructions for how to proceed.
-If no one is present in the Relaxation Room or the violation occurs at other times, look for other members with Safety or Organizer pins on their lanyards at the con suite or info desk when possible.
+We aim to set aside a private Sanctuary Space on the main floor of the conference.
+Our goal is to have a member of the Safety Team present in this room at all times during the hours of 9am to 1am.
+If a violation of the Code of Conduct transpires, first seek out an individual with a Safety pin on their lanyard in front of the Sanctuary Space, who will have detailed instructions for how to proceed.
+If no one is present at the Sanctuary Space or the violation occurs at other times, look for other members with Safety or Organizer pins on their lanyards at the con suite or info desk.
 Finally, we will provide phone numbers for on-staff Safety members at the start of conference in case of emergency.

 After the event: You may choose to wait until after the event to report a violation, in which case, please email email@example.com.